 Currency trading is the most liquid and robust market in the world.
-In fact, no other market can compare to the sheer value of this massively traded market.
-Estimates peg the value of Forex trading at around $5 trillion per day, a figure that far outstrips the value of all stock market trading in the world.
+No other market can compare to the sheer value of this massively traded market.
+Estimates peg the value of Forex trading at around $5-$7 trillion per day, a figure that far outstrips the value of all stock market trading in the world.

 The Basics of Currency Trading